plymouthvan/OSLR/README.md

 - macOS or Windows (Linux for training is supported; Lightroom integration requires macOS/Windows)
 - Optional GPU for training (PyTorch with CUDA or Apple Silicon MPS)

 Because of PEP 668, macOS Python installs are often externally-managed.
-Create a virtual environment and install OSL editable.
+Create a virtual environment and install OSLR editable.

 ```
 python3 -m venv .venv